Additivemenu/spoonlee1/Web_Projects/MERN_FullStack/C3_WebSocket/P3_Talk_A_Tive/part2.md

 :bangbang: middlewares > authMiddleware.js

-+ attach the authenticated user to request
++ attach the authenticated user info to request, then proceed the request to next function: `allUsers`
+  + `jwt.verify()` decode the JWT token hash to a JS object (its fields depend on how you create the JWT token)

 ```js
 const jwt = require("jsonwebtoken");